Cake Decorating Schools in the U.S.

 Apprenticeship in Baking and Pastry Arts

 The ACF offers multiple apprenticeship options for students wanting to learn the culinary arts.
 The apprenticeships are run by local ACF chapters.
 Programs that include training in baking and pastry-making take 2-3 years to complete.
 In that time, students work under the supervision of an ACF-certified chef and participate in 4,000-6,000 hours of hands-on training.
 Students also complete at least 445 hours of classroom time.
 There are fees for registration and for maintaining one's student ACF membership, but otherwise, apprentices are paid a full-time hourly wage.
 Students must be 17 years old and hold a high school diploma or the equivalent to begin an apprenticeship.
+Courses in these programs might include:

 Related to Schools for Cake Decorating